syd-undermau/lexica-automata/README.md

 ## How to use
 To use this, you'll want to download and install [AutoHotkey](https://autohotkey.com/) v2.0.
 This is the scripting suite that I'm using here.

+To download this set of scripts, you can use git normally if you know how, or from the releases, or [here](https://github.com/syd-undermau/lexica-automata/archive/refs/heads/main.zip).

 Once installed, you should be able to easily double click `main.ahk` to run.

 ## Layout